 Public Drinking Water Supply - Any publicly or privately owned system of pipes or other constructed conveyances, structures, and facilities through which water is obtained for or sold, furnished, or distributed to the public for human consumption, if such a system has at least 15 service connections, regularly serves an average of at least 25 persons daily at least 60 days out of the year, or bottles of water for sale.
-Any publicly or privately owned system that only stores and distributes water, without treating or collecting it; obtains all its water from, but is not owned or operated by a public water system; and does not sell water or bottled water to any person, is not a "public water system," The term "public water system" includes any collection, treatment, storage or distribution pipes, or other constructed conveyances, structures, or facilities under the control of a supplier of water and used primarily in connection with such a system.
+Any publicly or privately owned system that only stores and distributes water, without treating or collecting it; obtains all its water from, but is not owned or operated by a public water system; and does not sell water or bottled water to any person, is not a "public water system," The term "public water system" includes any collection, treatment, storage or distribution pipes, or other constructed conveyances, structures, or facilities under the control of a supplier of water and used primarily in connection with such a system, and any collection or pretreatment storage facilities not under that control that are used primarily in connection with such a system.
 The system does not include the portion of service pipe owned and maintained by a customer of the public water system.